 Week 1 ~ Map & Bootstrap

-- Day 1 to 2: Syllabus audit.
+- Day 1–2: Syllabus audit.
 List every topic that will be tested.
-Mark “high value” topics based on weighting + difficulty.
+Mark “high value” topics by weighting and difficulty.

-- Day 3 to 7: Build resource packs ~ past paper sets, condensed notes, and one AI summary per major topic.
+- Day 3–7: Build resource packs: past paper sets, a page of condensed notes per topic, and one short AI-assisted summary per major area (use AI to summarise, not to replace review).
 Create a 7-day revision calendar.

-Deliverable: One-page study map + a folder with 3 solved past papers.
+Deliverable: One-page study map + a folder with three solved past papers.

 Week 2 ~ Learn & Drill

-Switch to active learning: short study blocks (25 to 40 min) followed by a 10-minute recall test.
-Use flashcards (Quizlet or Cram).
-Spend 30% of your daily study time on past papers.
+Switch to active learning.
+Work in short study blocks (25–40 minutes) followed by a 10-minute recall test.
+Use flashcards (Quizlet or similar).
+Spend about 30% of your daily study time on past papers and worked examples.

-Deliverable: 2 timed past papers + a 100-item error log.
+Deliverable: Two timed past papers + a 100-item error log (question → mistake → fix).

 Week 3 ~ Intensify & Simulate

 Simulate exam conditions twice this week.
 Review your error log and convert repeated mistakes into 20 micro-cards.
-Drop low-value content ~ focus only on “exam cash-in” topics.
+Drop low-value content; focus only on “exam cash-in” topics where the score gain is largest.

-Deliverable: 1 simulated exam with recorded time and review notes.
+Deliverable: One full simulated exam with recorded time and review notes.

 Week 4 ~ Polish & Rest

 Early in the week: one full timed paper.
-Then taper down ~ light drills, mental readiness, and full nights of sleep.
-Two nights before: no new topics.
-One night before: flashcards only.
+Then taper: light drills, mental rehearsal, and full nights of sleep.
+Two nights before the exam: no new topics.
+One night before: only light flashcards and relaxation techniques.

 Tools & Micro-Habits

-- Start every session with a 5-minute warm-up test.
+- Start every session with a short prayer so your labour is not in vain

-- Keep your error log in one doc: question → root cause → fix.
+- Keep your error log in one document: question → root cause → fix.

 Join the conversation